JoseMtnz/Project-Week-8-Final-Project/README.md

 As I mentioned before, the dataset was provided by a well-known hotel located in Central London, and is related to all the reservations (cancelled and not) for the year 2019.

-The dataset contains 54545645648 rows and 12 columns, and for each reservation we will have information related to the following topics:
+The dataset contains 36607 rows and 16 columns, and for each reservation we will have information related to the following topics:

-- Segmentation (sales channel, main client, country)
+- Segmentation (Market channel, )
 - Date (arrival date, number of nights, booking date)
 - Caracteristics (rate per night, room type, number of people, meal)
 - And finally the reservation status (if it was cancelled or not) which will be the fature we would like to predict.